Best Medicare Advantage Plans in West Virginia (2026)

 Best HMO-POS Medicare Advantage Plans in West Virginia

-West Virginia's HMO-POS Medicare Advantage market offers limited choices, with no plans earning 4-star CMS ratings and just one plan rated at 3 stars.
-One provider offers a single HMO-POS plan in the Mountain State, and it costs $0 monthly.
-The maximum out-of-pocket cost sits at $8,050.
+West Virginia's HMO-POS market offers limited choices; no plans earn 4-star CMS ratings and only one plan hits 3 stars.
+That single plan charges $0 monthly with an $8,050 out-of-pocket maximum.

 • Humana ranks first for HMO-POS Medicare Advantage coverage in West Virginia with a MoneyGeek score of 5.0, though it's the only option available.
 The insurer offers one plan with a 3-star CMS rating, no monthly premium and an $8,050 maximum out-of-pocket cost.